Sabah: Education

 All primary and secondary schools are under the jurisdiction and observation of the Sabah State Education Department, under the guidance of the national Ministry of Education.
 The oldest schools in Sabah are: St. Michael's School Sandakan (1886), St. Michael's School Penampang (1888), All Saints' School, Likas (1903) and St. Patrick's School Tawau (1917).
 Based on 2013 statistics, Sabah has a total of 207 government secondary schools, five international schools (comprising Charis International School, Kinabalu International School, Sayfol International School, as well the Indonesian School of Kota Kinabalu and Japanese School of Kota Kinabalu). and nine Chinese independent schools.
 Sabah has a considerable number of indigenous students enrolled in Chinese schools.

 Sabah state government also emphasises pre-school education in the state.
 This was followed with the aid from Sabah Foundation (Yayasan Sabah) and Nestlé who helped to establish pre-schools in the state.
 Sabah has two public universities: Universiti Malaysia Sabah (UMS) and Universiti Teknologi MARA (UiTM).
 Universiti Tun Abdul Razak (UNIRAZAK) has set up their regional centre in Kota Kinabalu.
 As of 2016, there is around 15 private colleges, two private university colleges together with other newly established colleges.
 In 1960, the overall literacy rate in North Borneo was only 24%.
 The recent findings in 2011 found the literacy rate have increase to 79%.
-Most of secondary schools leavers also did not continue their studies after completing their Sijil Pelajaran Malaysia (SPM) mainly due to financial burden as well because of the lack of interest and confidence to continue their studies in local higher learning institutes, with a survey in 2015 saw only 16,000 out of more than 20,000 secondary schools leavers continuing their studies.
+Most of secondary schools leavers also did not continue their studies after completing their Sijil Pelajaran Malaysia (SPM) mainly due to financial burdens as well as a lack of interest and confidence to continue their studies in local higher learning institutes.
+A 2015 survey found that only 16,000 out of more than 20,000 secondary schools leavers continued their studies.

 In early 2016, Sabah had a total number of 42,047 teachers teaching in various pre-schools, primary and secondary schools.
-Following the decentralisation of power from the federal government to state government as well to improve the education in the state, there has been a target to reach 90% of teachers from Sabahans itself.
-Sabah State Library are the main public library in the state.
-There is another 11 Indonesian schools (beside the main Indonesian school in the state capital) spreading across Sabah mainly for Indonesian migrants children residing in the state.
-Since 2014, Filipino migrants children also have been enrolled to recently established Alternative Learning Centre (ALC) that was set-up by Filipino volunteers in Sabah with a collaboration with various local non-governmental organisations (NGO).
+Following the decentralisation of power from the federal government to state government as well to improve the education in the state, there has been a target to recruit 90% of teachers from Sabah itself.
+The Sabah State Library is the main public library in the state.
+There are 11 Indonesian schools (beside the main Indonesian school in the state capital) spreading across Sabah mainly for Indonesian migrants children residing in the state.
+Since 2014, Filipino migrants children also have been enrolled in Alternative Learning Centres (ALC) that were set-up by Filipino volunteers in Sabah in collaboration with various local non-governmental organisations (NGO).